mickymacirl/rathmackneecastle/README.md

 ## Font Awesome Icon Testing

-The Font Awesome Icons in the footer were tested to make sure each icon link opened in a new tab and that the color of the hover over matched the color scheme of the website logo and navbar.
+The Font Awesome Icons in the footer were tested to make sure each icon link opened in a new tab and that the color of the hover-over matched the color scheme of the website logo and navbar.

-When clicked each of the links opened in a new browser and each of the icons color changes happened successfully.
+When clicked each of the links opened in a new browser and each of the icon's color changes happened successfully.

 ## 404 Page Testing